LeanInIndia/Lean_In_JMI/README.md

 more productive, our homes will be happier, and the children growing up in those homes will no longer be held back by narrow stereotypes. " -Sheryl Sandberg

+## Folders
+- LN- Lean In by Sheryl Sandberg
+- BTC- Being The Change by Leesa Hubbard